tier4/AWML/docs/design/architecture_model.md

 ## ML model

-We define 4 types model for deploy.
+We define 4 types model for deployment and 1 type for active learning.
 Here is example for Camera-LIDAR 3D detection model for deploy pipeline.

 ![](/docs/fig/model_pipeline.drawio.svg)